Listen To This Article - Click Play

-This year, attendees can choose to enter a rented rubber duck into the competition for only $1!
+This year, attendees can choose to enter a rented rubber duck into the competition for only $2, $3, or $5.
+You can bring your own rubber duck to enter for no cost!
 All proceeds go to the Gatlinburg Chamber Foundation.
 Those who finish in first, second and third place in the Treasure, Duck and Most Creative Float categories will receive trophies.

 Registration for the Gatlinburg River Raft Regatta begins at the Christ in the Smokies bridge on River Road at 10 a.m.
 The race will officially kick off at noon and prizes will be given out in front of Ripley’s Aquarium of the Smokies.